Skip to main content

 Rogers' Chocolates

-Step back in time at Rogers’ Chocolates, an iconic gem that’s been sweetening Victoria’s downtown for over a century.
+Step back in time at Rogers’ Chocolates, on Government Street, an iconic gem that’s been sweetening Victoria’s downtown for over a century.
 The sweets you enjoy today are still made from some of founder Charles “Candy” Rogers original recipes.
 These hand-crafted confections feature only sustainable certified cocoa and come in an array of flavours and styles that are certain to satisfy every sweet tooth, whether you’re craving caramels, truffles, or classic bar chocolate.
 At Rogers’, it’s more than just chocolates, it’s a taste of the city’s history, wrapped up in delightful old-world charm.

 Local tip: You’re spoiled for choice with a wide selection of chocolate treats at Rogers’, but we recommend indulging in the city’s namesake Victoria Creams.
 Think dark chocolate with a rich, naturally flavoured whip creme based centre.